AxiomeVI/SpeebrunConsistencyTracker/README.md

 # SpeebrunConsistencyTracker

-A Celeste mod designed to help speedrunners focus on measuring and improving consistency.
+A Celeste mod built for speedrunners to analyze consistency and pinpoint specific rooms or segments that require further practice.
 Track segment and room times with real-time statistics to emphasize repeatability over PBs

 ## High-level Features